fred-mba/Fix_My_Code_Challenge/0x00-challenge/README.md

 - Task 2: Sort

-    -There are two major issues with this task
+    - There are two major issues with this task
         - Logic
           - The `result` array, you should use result.insert(i, i_arg) instead of result.insert(i - 1, i_arg)